m-darwall/linkling/README.md

 # Linkling

 A word game about chaining together words to unlock endings.
-You can play it [here](https://m-darwall.github.io/linkling).
+You can play it in English [here](https://www.linkling.org) and in Spanish [here](https://www.linkling.org/?lang=es).

 ## Future improvements
 - potential hint and give up buttons